 In addition to travel basics like collision coverage, roadside assistance, lost baggage and trip protection, The Gold Card also comes with perks exclusive to Amex, like access to Global Assist, the travel conceirge service and Amex Travel.

-The current signup bonus of 25,000 is not the highest we’ve seen on a Gold Card, though some targeted customers may see 50,000-point offers as will refer a friend links.
+The current signup bonus of 35,000 is not the highest we’ve seen on a Gold Card.
 At a $2,000 spend minimum, that’s not at all bad.
-A $250 annual fee is reasonable considering benefits that include a $100 airline fee credit and $120 annual dining credit.
+A $250 annual fee (See Rates & Fees) is reasonable considering benefits that include a $100 airline fee credit and $120 annual dining credit.

 American Express Business Platinum Card

 Like the venerable Platinum Card, the Business Platinum Card comes with many of American Express’ top-of-the-line services, including the Platinum Conceirge, Amex Centurion Lounges and Delta SkyClub access.
 The business card also includes some superpowers that its regular counterpart does not — complimentary Boingo and Gogo in-flight wi-fi access, for instance.

 Like Chase’s Ink business cards, Amex business cards are geared to small business owners and entrepreneurs, meaning those with self-employment income, home businesses or side gigs are eligible.

 With introductory bonuses up to 75,000 points after spending $25,000 in the first year, the Amex Business Platinum is one of the most lucrative options out there this holiday season.

 British Airways Signature Visa Card

 British Airways continues to offer the highest introductory bonus of any airline credit card — 100,000 Avios — on its Signature Visa card.